Journal Clubs

 Numerical Analysis Research Club

 The Numerical Analysis Research Club (NARC) at the University of Washington meets once a week for a combination of seminars, student presentations and research discussions.
 Anyone interested in numerical analysis or scientific computing is welcome to attend.
-More information can be found here or you can reach out to Professor Tom Trogdon.
+More information can be found on the web or you can reach out to Professor Tom Trogdon.

 Applied Analysis Research Group